All the Beauty in the World

 Cover Image: All the Beauty in the World

-A best book of the year from New York Public Library, NPR, the Financial Times, Book Riot, and TheSunday Times (London).
+Named one of the best books of the year by the New York Public Library, the Financial Times, the New York Post, Book Riot, and the Sunday Times (London).

-An “exquisite” (The Washington Post) “hauntingly beautiful” (Associated Press) portrait of the Metropolitan Museum of Art and its treasures by a former New Yorker staff who spent a decade as a museum guard.
+An “exquisite” (The Washington Post) “hauntingly beautiful” (Associated Press) portrait of the Metropolitan Museum of Art and its treasures by a former New Yorker staffer who spent a decade as a museum guard.

 Millions of people climb the grand marble staircase to visit the Metropolitan Museum of Art every year.
 But only a select few have unrestricted access to every nook and cranny.
 They’re the guards who roam unobtrusively in dark blue suits, keeping a watchful eye on the two million square foot treasure house.
 Caught up in his glamourous fledgling career at The New Yorker, Patrick Bringley never thought that he’d be one of them.
 Then his older brother was diagnosed with fatal cancer and he found himself needing to escape the mundane clamor of daily life.
 So he quit The New Yorker and sought solace in the most beautiful place he knew.